xinwenfu/VChat_CFG/README.md

     <img src="Images/EPE3.png">

-6. Observe VChat has CFG Enabled (And DEP)
+6. Observe VChat has CFG Enabled (And DEP).

     <img src="Images/EPE4.png">

 > [!IMPORTANT]
 > Programs that have CFG enabled will have a *large* virtual size; this is because the required space to store the bitmap of the entire address space available to the process is *reserved* in memory.
 They are not in-use or loaded but they still affect the process's virtual size due to the fact they could be loaded into memory.
 >
 > In 32-bit programs we require 32 MB on x86 systems (48 MB if `/LARGEADDRESAWARE`).
 A 32-bit program on a x86 system will require 2 TB (For Windows DLLs) + 64 MB (For Executable).
 A 64-bit process requires 2 TB.

 ### Mona.py
 1. Enable CFG in VChat and recompile the binary if this has not already been done.
-2. Open Immunity Debugger
+2. Open Immunity Debugger.

     <img src="Images/EM1.png">

-3. Launch and attach VChat to Immunity Debugger
+3. Launch and attach VChat to Immunity Debugger.

     <img src="Images/EM2.png">